FirmwGuy/CEP/docs/L1_COHERENCE/L1-OVERVIEW.md

 A: No. They are scratch structures rebuilt by `coh_adj`.
 If they are missing or corrupted, the enzyme will recreate them on the next heartbeat.

 **Q: What happens if an intent uses a word longer than 11 characters?**
-A: L1 now interns the full string through the namepool.
+A: L1 interns the full string through the namepool (up to 256 bytes).
 If it cannot compact to a word/acronym it stores a `CEP_NAMING_REFERENCE`, so the intent succeeds without truncation.

 **Q: How does L1 stay deterministic when multiple facets could link to the same context?**
 A: `coh_closure` writes a decision entry the first time it chooses a candidate.
 Later beats reuse the stored decision so replays take the same branch every time.